boazbk/crypto/lec_02_computational-security.md

 ![We show that the security of $S'$ implies the security of $S$ by transforming an adversary $Eve$ breaking $S$ into an adversary $Eve'$ breaking $S'$](../figure/reduction.jpg){#tmplabelfig width=50% }

+Note that, just like in the context of NP completeness or uncomputability reductions, security reductions work _backwards_.
+That is, we construct the scheme $S$ based on the scheme $S'$, but then prove that we can transform an algorithm breaking $S$ into an algorithm breaking $S'$.
+Just like in computational complexity, it can sometimes be hard to keep track of the direction of the reduction.
+In fact, cryptographic reductions can be even subtler, since they involve an interplay of several entities (for example, sender, receiver, and adversary) and probabilistic choices (e.g., over the message to be sent and the key).

 ## The asymptotic approach

 For practical security, often every bit of security matters.
 We want our keys to be as short as possible and our schemes to be as fast as possible while satisfying a particular level of security.
-However, for understanding the *principles* behind encryption, keeping track of those bits can be a distraction, and so just like we do for algorithms, we will use *asymptotic analysis* (also known as *big Oh notation*) to sweep many of those details under the carpet.
+However, for understanding the *principles* behind cryptography, keeping track of those bits can be a distraction, and so just like we do for algorithms, we will use *asymptotic analysis* (also known as *big Oh notation*) to sweep many of those details under the carpet.